spezialis/eye_drop/README.md

-# Drop_Eye
+## Drop_Eye

-//Concept:
+## Concept:

-Eye Drop is a set off bottles containing a digital liquid made of shiny particles, that you can shake and play with, the fluidity make it feel reel.
+Eye Drop is a set of bottles containing a digital liquid made of shiny particles, that you can shake and play with, the fluidity make it feel reel.
 Eye drop uses a Huawei smart watch and a magnifying glass from Google Cardboard to give an impression of immersive screen.
 We took existing code from Daniel Erickson and Daniel Schiffman that we modified.

 This projet took part of the Milano Design Week Fuorisalone on 2016 at the "When object dreams" exhibition made by ECAL - Ecole Cantonale d'Art de Lausanne
 Check the site for some more infos about our school: http://ecal.ch/fr/100/homepage

-//Processing coding:
+## Processing coding:
 For each code there is one version in java for execute on Processing with the Java Mode.
 And one version with the Android Mode to build the application inside the smartwatch via USB or bluetooth.
 For installing the Android Mode for Processing check this github: https://github.com/processing/processing-android/wiki

-//Android Wear Debug inside the Terminal:
+## Android Wear Debug inside the Terminal:
 //Check inside the terminal which Android device is/are connected: adb devices